reactjs/react.dev/src/content/reference/react-dom/components/form.md

 </Sandpack>

-### Submitting forms without JavaScript {/*submitting-forms-without-javascript*/}
+### Handle form submission with a Server Action {/*handle-form-submission-with-a-server-action*/}

 Render a `<form>` with a input and submit button.
-Pass a function marked with `'use server'` to the `action` prop of form to run the function when the form is submitted.
-When used with [Server Components](/reference/react/use-client), the form is [progressively enhanced](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
+Pass a server action (a function marked with [`'use server'`](/reference/react/use-server) to the `action` prop of form to run the function when the form is submitted.

+This is similar to the way forms work when a URL is passed to the `action` prop.
+The ability to submit forms without JavaScript enables users to submit forms before JavaScript has had a chance to load.
+This can be benificial to users who have a slow connection, device, or have JavaScript disabled.

+You can use hidden form fields to provide data to the `<form>`'s action.
+The hidden form field data can be access via the [`formData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) argument pass to the function that is passed to the `action` prop of `<form>`.

 ```jsx
 import { updateCart } from './lib.js';